wellcomecollection/platform/docs/rfcs/merger_matcher/README.md

 ## Storage

-When the matcher receives an update for a work, it needs to know about previously seen works that referenced it to be able to group them together.
+When the matcher receives an update for a work, it needs to know about previously seen works that referenced it to be able to link them together.
-This implies storing each work that is sees, along to the group of nodes it belongs to at that point in time.
+This implies storing each work that is sees, along to the linked nodes it belongs to at that point in time.
-The group that each work belongs to should have an indentifier that is deterministic on the identifiers of the nodes that compose it.
+The set of linked works that each work belongs to should have an indentifier that is deterministic on the identifiers of the nodes that compose it.
-The group identifiers should be never exposed outside the matcher.
+The set of linked works identifiers should be never exposed outside the matcher.

 Similarly, the matcher needs to be able to break connections if a link from one work to another is removed.
 This mean storing, for each work, the list of works directly referenced.